-Learn about the pros & cons of the frog eyes tongue piercing
+Piercing expert Brian Thompson explains the dangers of the frog eyes tongue piercing

 The frog eyes piercing is a trendy tongue piercing that’s placed horizontally through the middle of your tongue.
 But, is it actually safe to get?
 Unfortunately, most piercers agree that the frog eyes piercing causes more harm than good.
-In this article, we’ll tell you why it’s not a great idea to get a frog eyes piercing and give you some alternative options that are much safer.
-We also spoke with piercing specialist Stephanie Anders and professional body piercer Sasha Blue for advice on getting a tongue piercing.
+In this article, we partnered with piercing experts to explain what a frog piercing is and why it’s not a great idea to get one.
+We’ll also give you some alternative options that are much safer to get, and provide tongue piercing aftercare and healing tips.

 What is a frog eyes piercing?

-1. The frog eyes piercing is a type of surface piercing that goes horizontally through the top layer of the tongue.
+1. Thompson says that a frog eyes piercing is a type of surface piercing that goes horizontally through the tongue.[1]
 The piercing is typically placed closer to the center of the tongue than the tip.
 It’s done with a straight barbell, with one end going through the right side of the tongue and the other through the left side of the tongue.
-The two ends of the jewelry are visible and resemble the eyes of a frog (hence the name!).
+The two ends of the jewelry are visible and resemble the eyes of a frog (hence the name!), says piercing expert Priscilla Torres.[2]

 • Is the frog eyes piercing the same as the snake eyes piercing?
 No, but the piercings are similar.
 The snake eyes piercing goes horizontally through the tip of the tongue and is usually done with a curved barbell.
 One end of the jewelry is on the right side of the tongue and the other is on the left side.